Between Worlds: Analysis

 Between Worlds features aspects of Surrealism and postmodern experimentalism.
 In many respects, it is evocative of the works of David Lynch, especially the TV series Twin Peaks.
 Like Twin Peaks, the film features other realms or spirit worlds, dreamlike sequences, aspects of grotesque comedy, a score reminiscent of that of Twin Peaks (which was partly composed by long-time Lynch composer Angelo Badalamenti) and a seductive but fragile teenage girl at the heart of the plot.

 Between Worlds also uses experimental camera angles and editing techniques as well as aspects of meta-fiction, for example breaking the fourth wall in a scene in which Joe reads from a book titled “Memories by Nicolas Cage.”
-The character of Joe also seems to allude to a range of previous roles played by Cage, including Alabama native Cameron Poe from Con Air, snakeskin leather aficionado Sailor Ripley from Lynch's Wild at Heart and chain-smoking hobby arsonist Johnny Blaze from Ghost Rider, thus pointing to the larger Nicolas Cage movie metaverse.
+The character of Joe also seems to allude to a range of previous roles played by Cage, including Alabama native Cameron Poe from Con Air, snakeskin leather aficionado Sailor Ripley from Lynch's Wild at Heart and chain-smoking Johnny Blaze from Ghost Rider, thus pointing to the larger Nicolas Cage movie metaverse.

 Central themes include the idea of the afterlife, grief, trauma, parent-child relationships, feminist psychoanalytic theory, metaphysics, epistemology, shamanism and the decline of the American working class under contemporary neoliberalism.